 Keeping in mind that the secondary sealing device generated must be proven through the fabrication of a test rig, the notion of concurrent engineering plays a large factor.
 If the two are developed hand-in-hand, the risks of future issues brought upon by any gaps between the two can be mitigated.
-From a macroscopic point of view, an idea of what the overall project will look like can be seen below in Figure 7.
+From a macroscopic point of view, an idea of what the overall project will look like can be seen on the following page in Figure 7.
+The test device will be stationary and should be compact enough that 2 people can maneuver it.
+The rig will be fixed to a baseplate using bolts and welds if needed.
+The shaft will rotate via a two speed pulley system such as that on a drill press.
+This method will give the most efficient transformation of speeds from 500 to 2,000 rpm while also reducing the cost instead of using a true variable speed motor.
+A conceptual depiction of the test rig is shown on page 14 yielding color coordination so different components can be easily seen.